ASXGXR/coding-portfolio/README.md

 # Coding Portfolio

 Welcome to my personal coding portfolio, a comprehensive showcase of my design and development skills.
-This repository holds my creative endeavors, where HTML, JavaScript, and CSS converge to present a portfolio that's not just a collection of projects but a narrative of my journey in coding.
+This repository holds my creative endeavors, using HTML, JavaScript, and CSS to present a portfolio that's not just a collection of projects but a narrative of my journey in coding.

 ## Features